Axis Max Life Insurance

-Axis Max Life Insurance Limited (formerly known as Max New York Life Insurance Company Limited and Max Life Insurance Company Limited) is an Indian life insurance company headquartered at New Delhi, and the largest non-bank private-sector life insurer in India.
+Axis Max Life Insurance Limited (formerly known as Max New York Life Insurance Company Limited and Max Life Insurance Company Limited) is an Indian life insurance company headquartered at Gurugram.
 It is an 80:20 joint venture between Max Financial Services and Axis Bank.
 The company is a subsidiary of the publicly listed Max Financial Services.
 It was founded in 2000 after the liberalization of the insurance sector in India and its operations began in 2001.